 General adversarial learning, where the noise is not purely random, but chosen to be the worst possible noise for you.

-As renewed in fame recently by generative adversarial networks.
+As renewed in fame recently by the related method of generative adversarial networks.

 TBC: discuss politics implied by treating the learning as a battle with a conniving adversary as opposed to an uncaring universe, mention obvious connection with the theist neoreactionary zeitgeist.
 I’m sure someone has done this well in a terribly eloquent blog post, but I haven’t found one I’d want to link to yet.

-Regardless of politically suggestive structure, application of game theory in the place of pure randomness and probably intersting / non-controversial in many areas although I don’t know most of them.
-Adverarial bandits is the obvious one in my world.
+Regardless of politically suggestive structure, application of game theory in the place of pure randomness and probably interesting / non-controversial in many areas although I don’t know most of them.
+Advesarial bandits is the obvious one in my world.
+See also topology of adversarial examples.

 - AABR09: Jacob Abernethy, Alekh Agarwal, Peter L Bartlett, Alexander Rakhlin (2009) A Stochastic View of Optimal Regret through Minimax Duality.
 ArXiv:0903.5328 [Cs, Stat].